 Red Sox 4, Orioles 3

-The Sept.
-30-Oct.
-2 series became more meaningful after Boston's 4-3 victory over the Orioles on Saturday at Oriole Park at Camden Yards.
-The Red Sox moved into a first-place tie with the Yankees, who lost on Saturday to the Toronto Blue Jays.
+Boston's 4-3 win over Baltimore on Saturday at Oriole Park at Camden Yards put the Red Sox in a first-place tie with the Yankees, who lost Saturday afternoon to the Toronto Blue Jays.
 The Red Sox knew that first place could be had before their game started.

-It is perhaps a tenuous thing that Boston is having to rely on rookies in late-inning situations with a playoff spot in jeopardy.
-In the days leading up to Saturday's game, fans and critics had been frustrated that Boston manager Terry Francona refused to use rookie Craig Hansen in critical spots.
+It is perhaps a tenuous thing that Boston is relying on rookies in late-inning situations with a playoff spot in jeopardy.
+In the days leading up to Saturday's game, fans and critics had been frustrated that Boston Manager Terry Francona refused to use rookie Craig Hansen in critical spots.

-The young reliever, drafted 26th overall this season from St. John's University, had not allowed a run in his professional career prior to Saturday, a span of 162/3 innings.
+Prior to Saturday, the young reliever, drafted 26th overall this season from St. John's University, had not allowed a run in his professional career, which had spanned 162/3 innings.
 In his major league debut on Monday, Hansen struck out two against the Tampa Bay Devil Rays.
-But on Saturday, Hansen faltered after being given a 2-0 lead, allowing a game-tying, two-run home run to Melvin Mora in the seventh inning.
+But on Saturday, Hansen faltered after being given a 2-0 lead.
+He allowed a game-tying two-run home run to Melvin Mora in the seventh inning.

-But in the ninth inning, Edgar Renteria's two-out, two-run bloop hit against Baltimore closer B.J.
-Ryan gave Boston the winning margin.
-The matchup with the Yankees now looms bigger.
+And it did when in the ninth inning, Edgar Renteria's two-out, two-run bloop hit against Baltimore closer B.J.
+Ryan gave Boston the winning margin and first place again.

-It was not likely, though, that Clement would last long since he had exhausted himself in getting out of those two jams.
-By the end of the fourth, he had thrown 84 pitches.
-Bedard was no better in that regard, throwing 85 pitches in just four innings.
-So a 2-0 game in the fourth inning in which only two hits had been allowed had taken almost one hour and 40 minutes.
+But it was not likely that Clement would last long since he had exhausted himself in getting out of those two jams.
+By the end of the fourth, Clement had thrown 84 pitches but still had his no-hitter.
+Clement gave up his first hit in the fifth and would have gotten the win if not for Hansen.